lugq1990/automl-engine/README.md

     service_account_file_name=service_account_name, service_account_file_path=service_account_file_path)
 ```

-If we have data in memory, we could also use memory objects to train, test and predict with `auto_ml` object, just like `scikit-learn`.
+If we have data `in memory`, we could also use memory objects to train, test and predict with `auto_ml` object, just like `scikit-learn`.

 ```python
 from sklearn.datasets import load_iris